microsoft/accessibility-insights-windows/docs/Overview.md

 Project | Responsibility
 --- | ---
-MSI | Builds the MSI file used by most users.
-This requires the Wix tools from http://wixtoolset.org.
 ApplicationInsights-CI | Builds the NuGet package that will be used by users who wish to scan via automation.

 ### Tests